 Supporting this assessment, Stornoway completed the first full year of diamond production at Renard.
 It created an index of prices of the goods it produces, showing that prices were up 1.6% during the year (January to December), and up 3.1% in the fourth quarter after the price drop in August.

-According to Okavango Diamond Company Managing Director Marcus ter Haar, their tender sales showed a 3% price increase.
+According to Okavango Diamond Company Managing Director Marcus ter Haar, their tender sales showed a 3% price growth.

 As a commodity, diamond prices were average in 2017.
 They didn’t soar like gold or lumber, and didn’t nosedive like orange juice or rubber.
 Rough was a little up and polished a little down.
 This is not stellar, but not surprising either.